Charles Vane-Tempest-Stewart, 7th Marquess of Londonderry: Family

-Lord Londonderry had an illegitimate daughter with actress Fannie Ward, named Dorothé Mabel Lewis (b.
-1900).
+Lord Londonderry had an illegitimate daughter with actress Fannie Ward, named Dorothé Mabel Lewis (1900–1938).
 She first married, in 1918, a nephew of mining magnate Barney Barnato, Capt.
 Jack Barnato, who died of pneumonia shortly after their wedding.
 Her second husband, whom she married in 1922, was Terence Plunket, 6th Baron Plunket, and with him, she had three sons: Patrick Plunket, 7th Baron Plunket, Robin Plunket, 8th Baron Plunket, and the Hon Shaun Plunket.
 Lord and Lady Plunket were killed in an aircraft crash in California in 1938.

+Death and estate

 Having suffered a stroke after a gliding accident a few years after the end of the war, Lord Londonderry died on 10 February 1949 at Mount Stewart, County Down, aged 70.

+The gross value of his estate in England was £1,021,754; however the net estate comprised £344,317, from which £110,772 in death duties were paid.
+The significant difference in the valuation of the gross and net estate was a result of a series of family trusts Lord Londonderry had created which included the Wynyard Hall and Long Newton estates in County Durham.

+In his will he noted that he had made adequate financial settlements for his widow and daughters during his lifetime, although he also directed the Trustees of his estate to made sufficient additions to his wife's annual income to allow her to live on £15,000 annually.
+His widow Edith, Dowager Marchioness of Londonderry was also granted the use of a flat in the family's London home, Londonderry House for her lifetime.

+Lord Londonderry bequeathed a life interest in the Mount Stewart estate in Northern Ireland to his widow, with a remainer to their youngest daughter Mairi, Viscountess Bury; the remainder of his fortune and estates were bequeathed to his only son Robin Vane-Tempest-Stewart, 8th Marquess of Londonderry.